So You Think You Can Forage? Thinking about “where to go mushroom hunting near me?”

 Conversely, some fungi are saprotrophic, meaning they feed off of decaying organic matter and potentially act as a parasite to their host.
 As an example, oyster mushrooms are commonly found on or near dying or dead alder trees in Washington State.

-Having an idea of what mushrooms you’d like to search for can be helpful because you can do some planning based on specific types of terrain and trees.
+Having an idea of what wild mushrooms you’d like to search for can be helpful because you can do some planning based on specific types of terrain and trees.

 Be on the Lookout: Four Easily Identifiable Washington State Edibles!